PyFstat/PyFstat/README.md

 unless you tweak your venv / conda env activation script to do it automatically.

-Alternatively, Python's builtin site can be used to direct the Python interpreter to the right LALSuite installation using site-packages.
+Alternatively, Python's built-in `site` package can be used to direct the Python interpreter to the right LALSuite installation using `site-packages`.
-To do so, add the following minimal script to one of the available site-packages paths (which can be retrieved using python -c 'import site; print( site.getsitepackages())'):
+To do so, add the following minimal script to one of the available `site-packages` paths (which can be retrieved using `python -c 'import site; print( site.getsitepackages())'`):

 ```
 usercustomize.py